alexrudall/awesome-ruby-places/README.md

 # Awesome Ruby Places

+Check out [https://usingrails.com/](https://usingrails.com/) -- a lot more companies there!!
+Also open source.

 A list of awesome companies currently using Ruby as one of their main backend languages! 💎❤️

 - All have staff and hire Ruby devs at least sometimes